lslvr/1wm/README.md

 ## How?

+The very essential things a window manager should let me do are:

+- Launch applications (which might create new windows).
+- Switch between windows.
+- Close windows.

+Well, so that's all what `mwm` lets you do.

 Two macros are available for assigning keybindings: `grab` and `map`.
 Read `mwm-custom.c` for an example on how to use them (my own setup).